-Unlike the non-wireless Pico-series, the on-board LED on Pico W-series is not connected to a pin on RP-series microcontroller, but instead to a GPIO pin on the wireless chip.
+Unlike the original Raspberry Pi Pico, the on-board LED on Pico W is not connected to a pin on RP2040, but instead to a GPIO pin on the wireless chip.
 MicroPython has been modified accordingly.
 This means that you can now do: